 Remaining free to encourage ministers in their exploration of the burgeoning field of Interfaith/Interspiritual/Integra Studies is far more important to TNS than producing carbon copy ministers who all sound alike in their dogmatic approach both to ministry and to scholarship.
 In fact, the religious and spiritual intersections of postmodernity require that ministers and scholars be trained to employ methodologies which speak to the rising tide of intra-religious dialogue.

-The ordination wing of The New Seminary will emain in New York, the city where it was founded, and the graduate wing will be located in Florida, where we are seeking authorization from The Florida Education Commission to confer post-secondary religious degrees.
+The ordination wing of The New Seminary will emain in New York, the city where it was founded, and the graduate wing will be located in Florida.
 Florida is one of 28 states that offers religious institutions the freedom to explore post-secondary religious education without undue interference.
 This kind of independence has always been important to The New Seminary as a leader in Interfaith education, and it is especially important today as TNS undertakes yet another leap of faithful adherence to its historical mission of producing Interfaith leaders who are trained to make a difference internationally.